Everything you need to know about obtaining a real estate license in Atlanta, Georgia — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Georgia Secretary of State at sos.ga.gov.

 File your real estate license application with the Atlanta city clerk or licensing department.
-Many Georgia municipalities now accept online applications.
+Many Georgia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $120–$960 (typical range for Atlanta).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Atlanta.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Navigating Georgia's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Atlanta regulations.